 Treatment and prevention

 Omeprazole is the go-to medication for equine squamous gastric ulceration syndrome.
-It controls gastric acid production thus both preventing further ulceration as well as allowing existing ulcers time to heal.
-Often it will alleviate pain and encourage a horse to return to normal eating – helping long term management of ESGUS if you are aiming to increase your horse’s forage.
-Generally speaking, omeprazole will help with help lesions heal within 28 days.
+It controls gastric acid production which prevents ulcers from forming.
+In addition, Omeprazole will alleviate pain.
+Generally speaking, omeprazole will heal ulcers within 28 days.

 Hindgut Ulcer Treatment: